 Learn Coffee Flavor Variables

 If you’ve visited our blog, you’ve noticed we share many stories from coffee origin.
-Those buying trips ensure the quality of the coffee we make for customers.
+Buying trips ensure the quality of the coffee we make for customers.
 Those trips also connect us to the people who grow and pick the coffee.
 When we mention origin, we mean more than the country or region, we mean the specific farm that grows the coffee.
 The agricultural knowledge the farmers use has incredible impact on the coffee flavors.
 The care given to the coffee plants, the soil in which the coffee grows, the rains that do or do not fall impact the coffee flavor just like those elements impact the flavor in grapes used to make wine.

 Our coffee labels include country of origin and the species or varietal of the bean.
 We include the coffee processing method, whether it is a micro lot or blend, the roast and coffee flavor notes.
 Coffee flavor notes are called tasting notes and help customers determine if they might enjoy a coffee before buying it.
 These coffee flavors result naturally from origin, processing method, roasting and brewing.
 We do not add flavors to the coffee, we simply bring out what is present in the bean naturally.
 If you are in our cafes, our baristas are excellent resources to help you find beans you can enjoy at home.
 They will ask you questions about what coffees you like or what you typically order to help guide you to a great choice.